Timeline of the 2014 Gaza War: Beginning of the conflict

 On the evening of 12 June 2014, three Israeli teenagers were kidnapped in the West Bank.
 Israeli leadership has placed the responsibility for their abduction on Hamas.
 On 30 June, corpses of the teenagers were found.
-Other commentators, such as Israeli historian, Ilan Pappe, and NBC reporter Ayman Mohyeldin, queried the abduction and murder of the Israeli teenagers as being the real start of the chain of events leading to the major conflict.
+Other commentators, such as Israeli historian Ilan Pappé, and NBC reporter Ayman Mohyeldin, queried the abduction and murder of the Israeli teenagers as being the real start of the chain of events leading to the major conflict.
 They saw parallels in the earlier killing of two Palestinian teenagers in the Beitunia killings.
 The autopsy report confirming that live IDF fire had been the cause of death of one of the Palestinian teenagers had become public knowledge the day before the kidnapping of the Israeli teenagers.

 The operation was also preceded by the jailing of hundreds of Palestinians, by air strikes on Gaza in which 3 Palestinians were killed and more than a dozen injured, by the killing of at least 6 Palestinians, injuring of dozens, house demolitions and lootings in the West Bank, by the kidnapping and killing of a Palestinian youth, and by massive rocket attacks from the Gaza Strip to southern Israel.
 In June 2014, 66 rockets were fired in 30 attacks, wounding three people.
 In the eight first days of July, 250 missiles were fired in 104 attacks, injuring seven people.
 On 7 July, 80 rockets were fired from the Gaza Strip.
 On 7 July 2014, the Security Cabinet of Israel decided to begin a "counter-terrorist operation".
 After an airstrike killed seven Hamas militants in Khan Yunis, Hamas itself assumed responsibility on 7 July for missiles fired from Gaza and launched 40 rockets towards Israel.